University of Melbourne: Melbourne, Australia

 Melbourne Law School, at the University of Melbourne, was Australia's first law school, founded in 1857.
 It has since educated judges, prime ministers, and academics, as well as practicing lawyers.
 Its faculty is at the vanguard of legal education, firmly committed to offering Australia's most globalized program of instruction.
 Melbourne recently transitioned to Australia's first fully-graduate Law School, with its students pursuing Juris Doctor degrees following a broad undergraduate experience.

 Georgetown's exchange agreement with Melbourne Law School allows a total of up to two students to study for a semester at the law school.
-In 2014 one student participated in the program.
+In 2016 Melbourne did not host any Georgetown students.